neo-project/docs/en-us/sc/white-paper.md

 NeoVM provides a virtual hardware layer, to support the execution of smart contracts, including:

-**(1) CPU**
+ * **CPU**

  CPU is responsible for reading and sequentially order the execution of instructions in the contract, according to the function of the instruction flow control, arithmetic operations, logic operations.
 The future of the CPU function can be extended, with the introduction of JIT (real-time compiler) function, thereby enhancing the efficiency instruction execution.

-**(2) Call Stack**
+ * **Call Stack**

    The call stack is used to hold the context information of the program execution at each function call, so that it can continue to execute in the current context after the function has finished executing and returning.

-**(3) Calculate Stack**
+ * **Calculate Stack**

    All of NeoVM run-time data are stored in the calculation stack, when after the implementation of different instructions, the stack will be calculated on the corresponding data elements of the operation.
 For example, when additional instructions are executed, the two operations participating in the addition are ejected from the calculation stack, and the result of the addition is pushed to the top of the stack.
 Function call parameters must also be calcuated from right to left, according to the order of the stack.
 After the function is successfully exectued, the top of the stack fetch-function returns the value.

-**(4) Spare Stack**
+ * **Spare Stack**

   When you need to schedule or rearrange elements in the stack, you can temporarily store the elements in the spare stack and retrieve them in the future.

 ### 4.2 Instruction set

 NeoVM provides a set of simple, and practical instructions for building smart contract programs.
 According to functions, the main categories are as follows:

-(1) Constant instruction
+ * Constant instruction

-(2) Process control instruction
+ * Process control instruction

-(3) Stack operation instruction
+ * Stack operation instruction

-(4) String instruction
+ * String instruction

-(5) Logic instruction
+ * Logic instruction

-(6) Arithmetic operation instruction
+ * Arithmetic operation instruction

-(7) Cryptographic instruction
+ * Cryptographic instruction

-(8) Data operation instruction
+ * Data operation instruction

 It is worth noting that the NeoVM instruction set provides a series of cryptographic instructions, such as ECDSA, SHA and other algorithms to optimize the implementation efficiency of cryptographic algorithms in smart contracts.
 In addition, data manipulation instructions directly support arrays and complex data structures.